Nebraska Agriculture in the Classroom™

 Nebraska Agriculture in the Classroom (AITC) is a statewide program that helps K-12 students and teachers develop an awareness and understanding that agriculture is their source of life’s necessities.
 AITC has a long history of creating resources tied to state education standards to assist teachers in connecting their students to their source of food, fiber, and fuel – agriculture!

-Agriculture in the Classroom ® is a program coordinated by the United States Department of Agriculture (USDA).
+Agriculture in the Classroom® is a program supported by the National Agriculture in the Classroom Organization.
 In Nebraska, the Agriculture in the Classroom program is managed by the Nebraska Farm Bureau Foundation, whose mission is to engage youth, educators, and the general public to promote an understanding of the vital importance of agriculture in the lives of all Nebraskans.

 Nebraska Agriculture in the Classroom